doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 You can add mlox to your list of executables in Wrye Mash by clicking the gear icon at the bottom bar.
 In the "Wrye Mash Settings" popup navigate to the "Paths" tab and add the Mlox.exe filepath.

 ### Official Construction Set
 The official Bethesda The Elder Scrolls Construction Set, patched and fixed to work with the Steam, GOG, or Bethesda.net version of Morrowind.
-While not technically needed for this guide, a useful resource if you want to directly edit a plugin and necessary to create your own mods.
+While not technically needed for this guide, a useful resource if you want to directly edit a plugin and necessary to create your own mods and merges.
 1. Download the [TES Construction Set](https://www.nexusmods.com/morrowind/mods/42196?tab=files)
 1. Unpack the files to the Morrowind root directory (Morrowind\Tes Constructoin Set.exe)